allcommerce/bc-kitchenary-docs/README.md

-# bc-Mooncat-docs
+# bc-kitchenary-docs
-Documentation for the Mooncat BigCommerce Theme by PapaThemes
+Documentation for the Kitchenary BigCommerce Theme by PapaThemes